kyma-incubator/compass/components/connector/docs/08-01-establish-secure-connection-with-compass.md

 The response contains a valid client certificate signed by the Kyma Certificate Authority (CA) and the CA certificate.

-After you receive the certificate, decode it and use it in your application.
+After you receive the certificate, decode it with the base64 method and use it in your application.